highcharts/highcharts/docs/getting-started/installation.md

 You are now ready to use Highcharts, see [Your first chart](https://highcharts.com/docs/getting-started/your-first-chart) to get started.

-*) Highcharts version 1.x relied on excanvas.js for rendering in IE. From Highcharts 2.0 (and all Highstock versions) IE VML rendering is built into the library.
+*) Highcharts version 1.x relied on excanvas.js for rendering in IE. From Highcharts 2.0 (and all Highcharts Stock versions) IE VML rendering is built into the library.